HIV continues to be a public health challenge in Oregon

 Oregon HIV data

-Talking on the phone to a doctor
+A young Black man talking on the phone to a doctor

 All people in Oregon should have equal access to the tools to end new HIV infections.
 End HIV Oregon aims to end health inequities.
 But we are not there yet.